qinwang/gitlab-ce/doc/development/documentation/index.md

 We use the [monthly release blog post](https://about.gitlab.com/handbook/marketing/blog/release-posts/#monthly-releases) as a changelog checklist to ensure everything is documented.

-Whenever you submit a merge request for the documentation, use the documentation MR description template.
+Whenever you submit a merge request for the documentation, use the "Documentation" MR description template.
+If you're changing documentation location, use the MR description template called "Change documentation location" instead.

 ## Documentation workflow